 Beach Overview

-The beach is mostly clean, except for three wild sections:
+The beach is kept clean almost everywhere except for three wild sections:

-- at the eastern end near an abandoned resort;
+- at the eastern end of the beach near an abandoned resort;

-- in the middle near Buddha Beach, where there’s also a halted construction;
+- in the middle, next to Buddha Beach, where there’s also a suspended construction site;

-- at the very western end near the Black Rose bar.
+- at the westernmost edge of the beach, near the Black Rose bar.

-By morning, the shores of Bang Rak, Bo Phut, and Mae Nam are littered with these leaves, often with needles sticking out.
-Mae Nam is a popular beach.
-From May to December, it’s as deserted as other Samui beaches during the low season, but from December to May, it gets quite crowded.
+By morning, the entire shoreline of Bang Rak, Bo Phut and Mae Nam is littered with leaves with needles sticking out of them.
+Maenam is a popular beach.
+From May to December it’s as deserted as all Samui beaches during the low season, but from December to May there are indeed many people here.

-For those interested in other places, I have a brief overview of all Samui beaches to help you choose the perfect spot.
+From March they all dry up except for one knee-deep river.
+In case anyone’s interested in reading about other places, I have a brief overview of all Samui beaches which will help you decide which beach to choose.

 Swimming

-In strong winds, the sea can reach the roots of the first row of palm trees, gradually eroding them.
-Children should use inflatable armbands and not venture too far, especially in the evening when marine life approaches the shore.
+With a good wind the sea reaches right up to the roots of the first row of palm trees, gradually eroding them.
+It’s better to buy inflatable armbands for children in advance and not let them go far from you.
+Especially in the evening when marine life starts to swim closer to shore.

 Sunbeds and Shade

-From the east of Mae Nam to the Lomprayah pier, the beach is lined with a palm grove, providing plenty of natural shade.
-This is another reason for its popularity among families with children.
+From the east of Maenam all the way to Lomprayah pier, the shore is a palm grove with plenty of natural shade.
+This is another reason for Maenam’s high popularity among holidaymakers with children.

 Beach Photos